 · Suspension - Bilstein HD Shocks all around.
 Airlift Company's Ride Level Control rear air bags filled by Viair's 450c air compressor with in cab gauge and controls.
 The compressor is a 100% duty cycle 150 PSI unit.
 For keeping the ride level when loaded and a very fast tire fill setup.

-Some see my air bag setup and controls as over the top but I have made use of the system many times.
-I load the bed with a 4-Wheeler and can level her off and have a ride that does not sag or sway.
-My lights are properly aimed and I have repaired many a tire for stranded motorists and myself.
+I can level when loaded and have a ride that does not sag or sway with properly aimed headlights.
+I have repaired many a tire for stranded motorists and myself.

 Back lighted In Cab Ride Control Panel with lighted 3-Position Toggle Switch, On/Off/Momentary and a Bleeder valve button